Manufacturing Traceability: Lot Tracking Guide

 What is manufacturing traceability?

 Manufacturing traceability is the ability to track materials, parts, and products through every stage of production.
-From the raw material arriving at your dock to the finished part shipping to your customer, traceability answers two questions:
+From raw material arriving at your dock to the finished part shipping to your customer, traceability answers two questions:

 Forward traceability: Where did this material end up?
 If a steel supplier notifies you of a defective heat lot, you can identify every part made from that steel and every customer who received one.